This Time with Alan Partridge - When is the new show on TV, what's it about and who's in the cast?

 When is This Time with Alan Partridge on TV?

-The new six-part comedy has been shot and will air on BBC1 in early 2019.
+The new six-part comedy starts on BBC1 on Monday 25th February at 9:30pm.

 What is the format of This Time with Alan Partridge?

-The live programme – which sounds a lot like The One Show – features “a heady mix of consumer affairs, current affairs, viewer interaction, highbrow interview and lightweight froth”.
+The mock-live half-hour programme – which sounds a lot like The One Show – features “a heady mix of consumer affairs, current affairs, viewer interaction, highbrow interview and lightweight froth”.

 It has been pegged as “the perfect shop window for a man of Alan’s gravitas” and it’s hoped that the show “will, or should, see him finally recognised as one of the heavyweight broadcasters of his era”.